microsoft/azure-iot-developer-kit/docs/_pages/shake-shake-macos.md

 #### C. Build and upload Arduino sketch

-Use `Cmd+Shift+P` to invoke command palette and type **Arduino** then find and select **Arduino: Upload**.
+Use `Cmd+Shift+P` to open the command palette, type **Arduino**, and then find and select **Arduino: Upload**.
 Then it will start compiling and uploading the Arduino sketch.
-After it is done, the DevKit will reboot and start running the code.
+After it is done, the DevKit reboots and starts running the code.

 ## Test the project